 Our cooperative program with Clarkson Graduate College School of Engineering allows students to earn a master’s of engineering in electrical engineering, energy systems and engineering management.
 Students complete 4 years at Siena, earning a bachelor’s degree in physics.
 By beginning graduate classes during their senior year, students are able to complete the master’s program in one additional year from Clarkson University.

-Students in the 3/2 program spend their first 3 years at Siena and then transfer to an affiliated engineering school to complete an additional 2 years.
-At the end of 4 years, the student receives his/her BS in physics from Siena, and at the end of five years, the student receives a BE.
+Students in the 3/2 cooperative engineering program spend their first 3 years at Siena and then transfer to an affiliated engineering school to complete an additional 2 years.
+At the end of 4 years, the student receives his/her bachelor's from Siena, and at the end of five years, the student receives a BE from the affiliates school.

 - Binghamton University